-MTG Arena Budget Standard Decks – November 2019
+MTG Arena Budget Standard Decks – May 2020

 If you are new to MTG Arena, building a cheap and competitive deck can be challenging.
-This is especially true if you are a beginner and/or free-to-play because the amount of cards in Magic: The Gathering can be overwhelming!
-Wildcards are a precious resource that you want to save up as much as possible.
-Sometimes, you also just want to try a different kind of deck without having to pay up.
+This is especially true if you are a beginner and/or free-to-play because the amount of cards in Magic: The Gathering can be overwhelming and Wildcards are a precious resource that you want to save up as much as possible.
+Fortunately, the Standard rotation system allows players to catch up eventually but sometimes you also just want to try a different kind of deck without having to pay up.

 Budget Deck Requirements and Goals

 Our budget Standard decks will generally have the following requirements and aim to meet the following goals for players that play these decks:

 - The base deck will aim to have no rares or mythic rares to start with but will provide pathways to upgrade into more competitive decks as well as sideboard options, taking into account the cards that may be useful elsewhere as well.
 This depends on an individual’s collection and Wildcard status, so we will advise accordingly.

 - The rare dual shocklands (e.g. Godless Shrine) are more important than it looks.
 They will go every deck that can play those colors as lands that come into play tapped is a huge downside and also obviously improves the consistency of your deck’s mana requirements.
 Make crafting the lands a high priority as you progress in game.

 - Budget decks will often revolve around aggressive tribal creature based synergies and powerful mechanics supported by flagship uncommons (for example, Edgewall Innkeeper for Adventures and Inspiring Veteran for Knights).